AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/overview.md

 ---
-title: Quality Patches Tool (QPT) v1.1.27 overview
+title: "Overview: Quality Patches Tool (QPT) v1.1.27"
 description: This sub-section provides a detailed description of the issues fixed by the patches available in [!UICONTROL Quality Patches Tool] (QPT) v1.1.27.
 ---

-# Quality Patches Tool (QPT) v1.1.27 overview
+# Overview: Quality Patches Tool (QPT) v1.1.27

 This sub-section provides a detailed description of the issues fixed by the patches available in [!UICONTROL Quality Patches Tool] (QPT) v1.1.27.
 The follwoing patches are included in QPT v1.1.27: